 On April 14, 1967, one month after the Club had been put up for sale, The Grand Teton Lodge Company, with Laurance Rockefeller at its helm, purchased the Jackson Hole Golf & Tennis Club for the sum of $850,000.
 In 1973 Rockefeller commissioned the young and ambitious Robert Trent Jones Jr. to redesign the golf course.
 This original redesign improved the course to one of the countries finest mountain resort courses and set the stage for more than four decades of spectacular golf.
 Over the years the golf course has been consistently ranked the finest course in Wyoming and in the top 100 resort golf courses in the country according to Golf Digest Magazine.

 In 1999 Vail Resorts purchased the Grand Teton Lodge Company and began planning a significant improvement project at their newly acquired Club.
-Eight years and $15 million later the new improvements span the entire property and include the total renovation of the golf course by Robert Trent Jones II, a new tennis and pool complex, a new 12,000 sq ft. western lodge style Clubhouse and fitness center, and a private events patio.
+2007 brought with it $15 million of new improvements that span the entire property and include the total renovation of the golf course by Robert Trent Jones II, a tennis and pool complex, a 12,000 sq ft. western lodge style Clubhouse and fitness center, and a private events patio.
 With the project complete 2007 marks JHGTC’s Grand Re-Opening.

 Envisioned by Paul McCollister in 1958, brought to fruition by Laurance Rockefeller and the Grand Teton Lodge Company in the late sixties, and dramatically improved by Vail Resorts in the new millennium, JHGTC continues to offer one of the most remarkable opportunities in all of Jackson Hole.
 With one of the best views on the globe, $15 million in Club improvements, and a newly renovated Robert Trent Jones II championship golf course, this great Club will rank among the most reputable mountain Golf Clubs in all of North America.
 The Tetons will once again stand witness to a new and exciting era at the legendary Jackson Hole Golf & Tennis Club.